kign/c4wa/etc/doc/language.md

 All string literals in C code are placed in DATA section with terminating `\0`; identical strings are assigned same memory address.
-When assigned to a variable or passed as an argument to a function, string literals have type `char *`.
+Just like in standard C, when assigned to a variable or passed as an argument to a function, string literals have type `char *`.

-Consecutive string literals are joined together, so the following code is legal:
+Again, like in newer C compilers, consecutive string literals are joined together, so the following code is legal:

 ```c
 char * file =